millionsnake/millionsnake/README.md

 ## 🏗️ Current Projects

 ### Business Management Application
-A comprehensive full-stack web application designed for a small business, using TypeScript, Node.js, Express, MongoDB, and Angular.
-This project serves as a strategic opportunity to:
+A full-stack web application designed for a small business, using TypeScript, Node.js, Express, MongoDB, and Angular.
+This project serves as an opportunity to:
 - Translate business requirements into precise technical solutions
 - Enhance skills in requirements gathering and client-centric software development
 - Implement professional software design methodologies, including UML diagramming and iterative prototyping